Your Personal Guide To Delhi – India’s Time Capsule

 CHANDNI CHOWK MARKET

 If there is any place where you can see the colors of the rainbow on earth it has to be hands down in Chandni Chowk.
-From ethnic Indian wears to low price jewelry and to anything that your heart desires, Chandni Chowk will never fail to surprise you.
+From ethnic Indian wear to low-price jewelry and to anything that your heart desires, Chandni Chowk will never fail to surprise you.
 Stroll across its colorful streets and fill your heart with the shining stars of India and if you feel your hunger cravings getting wild, you can always eat at Karim’s.

 SAROJINI NAGAR MARKET